harsh-bhati/Sahayak---ASHA-worker-Companion/README.md

 # Sahayak - ASHA worker Companion
+Live Demo: [Sahayak - ASHA Worker Assistant](https://harsh-sahayak.streamlit.app/]

-Sahayak is a Streamlit-based application designed to assist ASHA (Accredited Social Health Activist) workers in India with health information lookup, medical guidance, patient care recommendations, and community health resources.
-This is taken via the help of books provided by the government.
-[Go to Government Health Resources](https://nhm.gov.in/index1.php?lang=1&level=3&sublinkid=184&lid=257)
+Sahayak is a Streamlit-based application designed to assist ASHA (Accredited Social Health Activist) workers in India.
+I developed a custom vector database by processing the official PDFs and guideline documents provided by government sources for ASHA workers.
+Using advanced embedding techniques, the documents were transformed into a structured, searchable knowledge base, enabling accurate and context-aware responses.
+This ensures that all information is sourced from authoritative government material rather than general internet data, making the system reliable, precise, and fully aligned with official guidelines.[Go to Government Health Resources](https://nhm.gov.in/index1.php?lang=1&level=3&sublinkid=184&lid=257)